poudelmohit/drosophila-testes-rna-seq/index.md

 ## Final Note

-This project is just an attemp from a bioinformatics novice, performed out of curiosity.
+This project is just an attempt of a bioinformatics novice, performed out of curiosity.
 As such, it may contain erros or areas of improvement.
 Constructive feedbacks and suggestions are highly appreciated.
 Please feel free to [reach out to the author](https://poudelmohit.github.io/#contact) if you have any suggestions or even for a casual coffee chat.

 [**Complete GitHub Repository of the Project**](https://github.com/poudelmohit/drosophila-testes-rna-seq)